 - 1 Cup Brown Sugar Packed

 - Salad: Wash the grapes then lay them out on paper towels, turning over at least once, to dry thoroughly.

-- In a very large mixing bowl, using a hand held electric mixer, combine the cream cheese, sour cream, sugar and vanilla until smooth.
-Add grapes toss well to evenlly coat.
+- In a very large mixing bowl, using a handheld electric mixer, combine the cream cheese, sour cream, sugar, and vanilla until smooth.
+Add grapes toss well to evenly coat.
 Cover and refrigerate at least 4 hours.